aekiss/CC_sandbox/README.md

-Andy's Cosima Cookbook scipts that are in development
+Andy's Cosima Cookbook scripts that are in development